cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 3 \ 2 // returns 1
 ```

-Most of the operators map directly to Mindustry Logic ones, but several are Mindcode-specific enhancements.
+Almost every operator maps directly to Mindustry Logic ones, but several are Mindcode-specific enhancements.
+These
-These enhancements include boolean negation (`!` and `not`) operators, unary minus (`-`), the strict inequality (`!==`) operator,
+enhancements include boolean negation (`!` and `not`) operators, unary minus (`-`), the strict inequality (`!==`)
-or compound assignment operators.
+operator, or compound assignment operators.

-The full list of operators in the order of precedence is as follows:
+The full list of Mindcode operators in the order of precedence is as follows:

 1. `!`, `not`: boolean negation,  `~`: binary negation
 2. `**`: exponentiation (`2**4` is `2 * 2 * 2 * 2`, or 16)